Genuine VC:

 Along the strategic level, Google’s move is a clear demonstration of the power which it has in the marketplace, given the sheer volume of quality traffic which AdWords can provide.
 That situation is hardly news.
 Perhaps more subtly, however, is that this move could covertly raise prices (and thus revenue) for the search engine company.
 If existing advertisers see their traffic levels decline because the AdRank algorithm views their landing pages as sub-par, one of the only levers an advertiser has is to raise the per click price it is willing to pay.

-Lastly, I see these two moves from Yahoo and Google as potential datapoints in a trend towards advertorial content, where the content is the advertising (see other posts on the topic).
+Lastly, I see these two moves from Yahoo and Google as potential datapoints in a trend towards advertorial content, where the content is the advertising.
 When the current paid search market emerged, there was a clear line of demarcation between it (advertising) and natural search (content).
 Since then, the line between these two has blurred (perhaps in part because most consumers don’t know the difference anyway), creating an advertorial search product which is sponsored by advertisers yet still includes some editorial control.
 And in some ways, this situation is a good thing – at the end of the day, all content and advertising (even links to other content) is most effective when delivered to the most appropriate person to consume it.
 The difficulty is to avoid alienating advertisers in that tightrope walk (as it is in any advertorial product).

 David Beisel